 The difference between ‘perigean spring tide’ and normal tidal ranges for all areas of the coast is small.
 In most cases, the difference is only a couple of inches above normal spring tides.
 The largest difference occurs in certain areas of the Alaska coast where the range of the tide may be increased by around six inches.
 But considering that these areas have an average tidal range of more than 30 feet, the increase is but a small percentage of the whole (less than a two percent increase).

-One common misperception is that major coastal flooding occurs whenever there is a perigean spring tide.
-This is not true.
-Perigean spring tides may cause minor coastal flooding in some very low-lying areas, however major coastal flooding typically occurs in response to strong onshore winds from a coastal storm.
+Major coastal flooding doesn't always occur whenever there is a perigean spring tide, however perigean spring tides may often cause minor coastal flooding in some very low-lying areas.
+Major coastal flooding typically occurs in response to strong onshore winds and barometric pressure changes from a coastal storm.
 If a storm strikes during a perigean spring tide, flooding could be significantly worse than it otherwise would have been.
 In some instances, perigean spring tides have coincided with a shift in offshore ocean circulation patterns and large scale shifts in wind that have resulted in unexpected coastal flooding.
-In other words, the weather and ocean circulation patterns, not normal tidal fluctuations, cause major coastal flooding.
+It is expected that occurrences of minor "nuisance" flooding at the times of perigean spring tides will increase even more as sea level rises relative to the land.

 NOAA’s tide and tidal current predictions take into account astronomical considerations due to the position of the moon and the sun.